BitcoinDesign/Meta/Community-Calls.md

 **Things to consider when hosting calls**

 - It can be a two-person job.
-One person to lead the conversation, and a second person to post on Slack and Twitter, take notes, keep an eye on time, etc
+One person to lead the conversation, and a second person to post on Discord and Twitter/Nostr, take notes, keep an eye on time, etc
 - It's a community call - make sure to open the floor to everyone interested in chatting
 - In open chat sessions, it is helpful to quickly gather topics at the beginning.
 This helps participants understand what to expect and makes it easier to manage time
 - Announce the 1-hour mark of the call, make it OK for anyone to continue chatting or leave
-- Twitter Spaces calls initially require inviting speakers and co-hosts, pinning relevant Tweets to the space, and tweeting links that were discussed
+- Nostr Nests and Twitter Spaces calls initially require inviting speakers and co-hosts, pinning relevant Tweets to the space, and tweeting links that were discussed
 - Twitter Space recordings can be obtained by downloading an archive of the Bitcoin Design account, which takes 24 hours until it is available
+- Nostr Nests calls need to be recorded by a participant during the call

 **Who organizes calls**